FAQ - Frequently Asked Questions about Volunteering

 How do I check what positions I volunteered for?

-Login using the correct season widget on the login page.
-Then look at the menu on the left.
-Open the Parent menu item on the left and click on Manage Jobs.
+Login using the correct season widget on the login page from the menu at the above right.
+After logging in, look at the tab on the left.
+Open the Parent tab item on the left and click on Manage Jobs.
 This will show your tasks.

 I am getting a notice about de-listing.
 What is delisting?

 To perform volunteer duties for Palo Alto AYSO you must be registered in our national system, and your registration must be up to date.
 If you indicated that you would like to volunteer for a position or task, but you have not registered or renewed your existing registration this year as a volunteer, then you will be de-listed from the position and the position will be returned to the pool of available positions.
-Additionally, you may not be completing the courses required for the volunteer position.
+Additionally, most positions require certifications, you may not have completed those required for your volunteer position.
 Read the right hand side of this page for follow-up.

 I have been de-listed.
 How do I get my task/position back?

-You may get your task/position back if you first first register and then login to the correct seasonal widget on the login page, go to the Parent / Volunteer menu, find your position or task on the list and select it, and click the Submit button.
-This will again reserve your task for you, and since you have begun the process of registering, you will not be de-listed again.
+If you were volunteering for a coach or team managerw role, email yoiur Division Commissioner for instructions. for other roles, you first register and then login to the correct seasonal widget on the login page, go to the Parent / Volunteer menu, find your position or task on the list and select it, and click the Submit button.
+This will again reserve your task for you.
 If the position is not showing in the list then someone else has already reserved it.

 I am being told that I do not have sufficient certification for an appointment.
 How do I get it?